Undergraduate Deans Office

 Additional academic advising resources are listed below:

 The Academic Skills Center helps students improve their ability to do well academically through 1) learning strategies (memory improvement, reading, note-taking, exam preparation, stress management) and 2) pre-major academic advising (D-plan, course selection).
 Individual tutors and study groups are also available.

-Career Services staff also offers valuable direction in preparing for and applying to graduate and professional schools: Graduate School (general advice), Allopathic Medical School (MD), Architecture Programs, Business School, Health Professions Schools, Law School, Psychology Programs.
+Center for Professional Development staff also offers valuable direction in preparing for and applying to graduate and professional schools: Graduate School (general advice), Allopathic Medical School (MD), Architecture Programs, Business School, Health Professions Schools, Law School, Psychology Programs.

 The Health Professions Program offers students (first-year through alum) walk-in hours, appointments and programs designed to help them navigate the many facets of a pre-health journey.
 Our staff helps students learn the requirements of the pre-health curriculum at Dartmouth, and assists them in designing their D-Plan and maximizing opportunities that help them discover, and then prepare to achieve, their unique personal and academic goals.